 It's recently been discussed that Facebook currently don't control the Asian market within the social media world.
-This is because within countries such as China, Japan & India etc they currently have products like Facebook and Twitter (Renren and Sina Weibo) that are dominating the Asian market.
+This is because within countries such as China, Japan and India etc they currently have products like Facebook and Twitter (Renren and Sina Weibo) that are dominating the Asian market.

 The longer Western internet companies take to enter the Asian market, the more difficult it is for them to dominate.

 A company that currently doesn't have the same strength in Asia, as it does in Western countries is - Google.
-Fi and Ogilvy & Mather were drafted in by Google to launch Google Chrome as a market changer in Asia.
+Fi and Ogilvy and Mather were drafted in by Google to launch Google Chrome as a market changer in Asia.

 The path the project took was to tell the traditional Asian story of Ramayana.
 But bring it up to date, by using Googles own API and UI elements to be part of the interactive story.
 Esentially highlighting all the features Google and Google Chrome can offer.

 Because Ramayana was built to launch Google Chrome, it doesn't support any other browsers.
 This means Fi could go full out on using the latest in HTML5 and CSS3.
 Although, they still made it browser compatible by using prefixed CSS in certain places.